Spatial preferential attachment networks: Power laws and clustering coefficients: Variants of the model

 We have chosen to present our results for spatial distributions given as uniform distributions on the one-dimensional torus to keep technicalities to a minimum.
-There is no problem generalising results to higher-dimensional tori~$\T^d$, in fact if we connect the vertex~$\y=(y,t)$ to an older vertex~$\x$ with probability
+Nothing would change if we replace the torus by the unit interval, as boundary effects will be negligible.
+There is also no problem generalizing results to higher-dimensional tori~$\T^d$, or unit cubes.
+In fact, if we connect the vertex~$\mathbf{y}=(y,t)$ to an older vertex~$\mathbf{x}$ with probability